 We have disabled parking in our main car park within easy reach of the admission point, please display your Blue Badge clearly if you have one.

 If you are not a Blue Badge holder but require certain access needs, please contact us prior to your visit.

 Visitor Entrance & Shop

-Ground floor access with ramps at entrance and exit.
+There is ground floor access with ramps at the entrance and exit.

-We understand that some people will need an assistant to enjoy their visit.
-One personal assistant is permitted free entry when accompanying those in receipt of Disability Living Allowance or Personal Independence Payment.
-If multiple personal assistants are required, prior arrangements must be made in advance and written evidence of this may be required.
+We understand that you may need an assistant to enjoy your visit.
+One personal assistant is permitted free entry if you are in receipt of Disability Living Allowance or Personal Independence Payment.
+If you need multiple personal assistants, prior arrangements must be made in advance and written evidence of this may be required.

 The distance between the main entrance and the furthermost gallery is approximately 800 metres.
 The route between the galleries and ships has a fairly even surface with the ground sloping down from east to west.
 There are, however, some steep slopes to the landward side of the site, particularly between the Victorian Ropery buildings, The Royal Dockyard Church and Main Gate.

-We welcome all types of mobility vehicles.
-A limited number of manual wheelchairs are available for loan at the admissions point; please book in advance to avoid disappointment.
+You are welcome to bring any type of mobility vehicle.
+A limited number of manual wheelchairs are available for loan at the admissions point; if you require one of these, please book in advance to avoid disappointment.